 Gelbart/Knobler Lab

-We are a group of physical chemists, biophysicists and molecular biologists, trying to figure out how viruses “work” from a physical-science point of view, and how to use reconstituted non-infectious forms of them – virus-like particles – for biotechnology and translational medicine purposes.
+We are a group of biophysicists and molecular and cellular biologists, trying to figure out how viruses “work” from a physical-science point of view, and how to use reconstituted non-infectious forms of them – virus-like particles – for biotechnology and translational medicine purposes.
+We focused initially on "viruses as physical objects," determining the solution

 Bill and Chuck started the lab in 2003, after each had worked for decades (!) in fields that have little (actually, nothing) to do with viruses (or anything else biological, for that matter).
 Bill had carried out theoretical work on the statistical mechanics and optical properties of simple liquids and on phase transitions in liquid crystals and self-assembling systems; and Chuck had done experimental work on critical phenomena in liquid solutions, kinetics of phase transitions, and the physics of molecular monolayers on liquid and solid surfaces.